sqz269/tlmc-etl/STEPS.md

 1. **Metadata Extraction**: Run `InfoCollector\AlbumInfo\info_scanner_ph2.py`.
 This script aggregates metadata from file properties and names, populating album and track details into a structured JSON.
 2. **Review Generated Files**
     - Inspect the output JSON files `InfoCollector/AlbumInfo/output/info_scanner.phase2.albuminfo.output.json` and `InfoCollector/AlbumInfo/output/info_scanner.phase2.trackinfo.output.json`.
 Address any entries flagged with `"NeedsManualReview": true`.
 Pay special attention to:
         - **Empty Track Titles or Album Names**: Ensure all tracks and albums have appropriate titles.
-Empty fields often indicate missing or unreadable metadata and **_must_** be manually corrected.
+Empty fields often indicate missing or unreadable metadata and empty album names **_must_** be manually corrected.
+While empty track names will be automatically filled in with the file name (excluding extensions) during phase 3.
         - **Track Numbering**: While fixing empty track numbers is **_optional_**, any track with an index of -1 will be uniquely indexed in Phase 3.
 However, correctly numbering tracks here can aid in organizing and understanding the album's structure.

 ### 3. Information Extraction Phase 3
+Phase 3 will aggregate all collected info from the previous two phases and organize them into one single file with the complete metadata for each track and album.
+The script will automatically assign any unassigned track index with a sequential number and unassigned track name from the basename.
+However, this script **_WILL NOT_** handle empty album names, so it is necessary to assign a proper name to ALL albums in the output of phase 2.

+#### Prerequisites

+- N/A

+#### Preparation

+- N/A

+#### Exectuion
+1. Run `Processor/InfoCollector/AlbumInfo/info_scanner_ph3.py`

 ### 4. Artist Identification Phase 1 (OPTIONAL)